Characterization of boundedness on Wiener amalgam spaces of multilinear Rihaczek distributions: PRELIMINARIES

 \subsection{Gabor analysis of modulation spaces}

-Comparing with the classical definition of modulation space in Definition \ref{df-M}, or the semi-discrete definition such as in \cite[Proposition 2.1]{GuoChenFanZhao2019MMJ} as the same way of Besov spaces, the modulation spaces can be also characterized by the summability and decay properties of their Gabor coefficients, this is an important reason why the modulation spaces play the central role in the field of time-frequency analysis.
+Comparing with the classical definition of modulation space in Definition \ref{df-M}, or the semi-discrete definition such as in \cite[Proposition 2.1]{GuoChenFanZhao2019MMJ} similar to the style of Besov space, the modulation space can be also characterized by the summability and decay properties of their Gabor coefficients, this is an important reason why the modulation spaces play the central role in the field of time-frequency analysis.

 We recall some important operators which are the key tools for the discretization of modulation spaces.

 \begin{definition} Assume that $g,\g\in L^2(\rd)$ and $\al,\b>0$.
 The coefficient operator or analysis operator $C_g^{\al,\b}$ is defined by \be C_g^{\al,\b}f=(\langle f, T_{\al k}M_{\b n}g\rangle)_{k,n\in \zd}. \ee The synthesis operator or reconstruction operator $D_{g}^{\al,\b}$ is defined by \be D_{\g}^{\al,\b}\vec{c}=\sum_{k\in \zd}\sum_{n\in \zd}c_{k,n}T_{\al k}M_{\b n}\g. \ee The Gabor frame operator $S_{g,\g}^{\al,\b}$ is defined by \be S_{g,\g}^{\al,\b}f=D_{\g}^{\al,\b}C_g^{\al,\b}f=\sum_{k\in \zd}\sum_{n\in \zd}\langle f, T_{\al k}M_{\b n}g\rangle T_{\al k}M_{\b n}\g. \ee \end{definition}